Opening again on April 3

 Visit the longest 10¼" narrow gauge steam railway in the world and see the unique Garratt locomotives "Norfolk Hero" and "Norfolk Heroine" which were especially built for this line.

 A great adventure for all the family in the delightful countryside of the North Norfolk coast.

 Enjoy our timetable service from the seaside and harbour town of Wells to the picturesque town of Walsingham, famed for centuries as a centre of pilgrimage.
 A scenic journey with five bridges through lovely countryside.
 Halts at Warham St Mary and Wighton.
 With the regular service you have ample time to explore Walsingham with its shops, restaurants and inns as well as the famous shrine before catching the train back.
 For more information visit www.walsinghamvillage.org

 Our main station at Wells has a charming restored signal box where refreshments and souvenirs are available.
 The unique Garratt steam locomotive "Norfolk Hero" was built in 1986 specially for the line, being joined by "Norfolk Heroine" in 2011.

 Evening charter trains are also bookable, full details can be obtained from the Wells Station or by phoning 01328 711630.
-Coach parties and group bookings welcome by prior arrangement.
+Coach parties and group bookings welcome by prior arrangement in our extended car park.
 Car and coach parking is free at Wells Station.